I will try my best to get back with you, no promises

 ~ John-Bryan Hopkins

 I am considered by many to be one of the original providers of information in social media related to food.
 Early 2006 my quest began to try and supply shot-form, readable and most importantly sharable content.
 I never wanted to write long paragraphs about food facts or information.
 My belief is that quick, accurate, food information has a place in social media.
-In a world where food blogging is communicated through personal experiences, ego driven or recipes laden prose, I focused strictly on a niche in the marketplace.
+In a world where food blogging is communicated through personal experiences, often ego driven or recipes laden prose, I focused strictly on a niche in the marketplace.
 A nifty name helps too.
-I truly believe in my “Just the facts Ma’am” approach to blogging Oh and my snail mail address is at the bottom too.
-I love samples and free stuff.
+I truly believe in my “Just the facts Ma’am” approach to blogging.
+I am ever so humbled that millions visit my site and share my tweets.

 Submitting information to Foodimentary: